 - Bi-directional sync

-- Manual sync (you click a button to sync, not automatic)
+- Manual sync (you click a button to sync)

 Setup process: Download the Windows app, run it, authenticate with your calendar providers, click “Sync” whenever you want to sync.
 Setup time: 5–10 minutes.
 Requires some technical comfort.

 How sync works: Manual.
-You click a “Sync” button whenever you want to sync your calendars.
-This is very different from automatic sync—you have to remember to click the button.
-Useful if you only sync occasionally, not for keeping calendars constantly in sync.
+You click a “Sync” button whenever you want to sync.
+This is very different from automatic sync.
+You have to remember to click the button.
+Useful if you only sync occasionally.

 Privacy: No privacy controls.
 Events sync with all their details.